Headache & Pain

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Chronic subdural hematoma is one of the most frequent neurosurgical conditions.
 It is frequently encountered in elderly people (usually after minor head trauma) and patients on long-term anticoagulation and long-term hemodialysis.
 Bilateral chronic subdural hematoma tends to occur more frequently in patients with anticoagulant or antiplatelet therapy.
 COVID-19-associated coagulopathies can manifest with various intracranial hemorrhagic complications, including spontaneous subdural hematoma.
 The most frequent presenting symptoms are headache, cognitive decline, and focal neurologic deficit.
 Cognitive decline includes confusional state, psychomotor slowing, gait abnormalities, and subacute dementia.
 Many patients present with parkinsonism.
 Chronic subdural hematomas often present with atypical and unusual manifestations and can be difficult to diagnose.
 A high index of suspicion is needed to make an early diagnosis.
 Patients require surgical hematoma evacuation.
 The common surgical procedures for chronic subdural hematoma include twist drill craniostomy, burr hole evacuation, or craniotomy.
 Endoscopic hematoma evacuation is a safe and effective alternative for clot removal in the elderly.
 Postsurgical hematoma evacuation pneumocephalus, particularly a large air collection, is associated with the recurrence rate of hematoma.
 Tranexamic acid, angiotensin-converting enzyme inhibitors, mannitol, a platelet-activating factor receptor antagonist, and atorvastatin are tried medical treatment options for chronic subdural hematoma.
-Dexamethasone usage may not be of help in reducing the chances of recurrence.
+Corticosteroids may reduce postoperative risk of hematoma recurrence.
 A combination of atorvastatin with low-dose corticosteroids may be beneficial in improving neurologic function.
 The role of antithrombotic agents in the prevention of hematoma recurrence is doubtful.
 Embolization of the middle meningeal artery has emerged as an effective treatment modality for a new or recurrent chronic subdural hematoma.
 In this article, the author discusses the pathophysiology, clinical presentation, impact on outcome, and available treatments for chronic subdural hematoma.

 • Almost all chronic subdural hematomas result from modest cranial trauma.